Caztel Reviews and Plans

 Caztel was Founded in 2001 in the city of Sainte-Marie de Beauce, Caztel Communications is a CRTC licensed telecom carrier.
 The company offers phone services to residential subscribers and to small companies across Canada.

-Caztel is a dial around service.
-The way the service works is that dial around long distance providers is a long distance service provider that may be used with any traditional home phone service, and occasionally cell phone service, without replacing your existing long distance service provider.
+Caztel is a dial-around service.
+The way the service works is that dial around long distance providers is a long-distance service provider that may be used with any traditional home phone service, and occasionally cell phone service, without replacing your existing long-distance service provider.
 This is accomplished by first dialing an access number, usually prefixed with 10-10, to connect to their system and then entering the phone number of the person you are calling to be connected to them.
 This works much like how calling cards work except that you usually always have your phone number registered with them so that you don’t have to enter any PINs or additional numbers outside of the access number.
-You also typically get billed for your usage directly on your phone bill after the fact and instead of prepaying.
+You also typically get billed for your users directly on your phone bill after the fact and instead of prepaying.

 It is also important to note that these services are usually only available with standard telephone service providers like Bell, Telus, and Rogers and they aren’t always available in all areas.
 If you have a standard, non-VoIP, telephone service you can easily dial the number to test and see if it will work for you.

 In all Caztel/10-10-710 is an outdated proposal.
-Looks like an idea the market has simply outgrown; many Home Phone providers offer free Canada calling anyways, and international long distance rates aren't the best one can find.
+It looks like an idea the market has simply outgrown; many Home Phone providers offer free Canada calling anyways, and international long-distance rates aren't the best one can find.